LANGUAGE ASSESSMENT VIA ZOOM IS AVAILABLE!

 GTA Pre-screening—Before assuming instructional duties, all GTAs, regardless of national citizenship or cultural and linguistic background, are pre-screened based on the following criteria: (a) 4 years of successfully completed where English was the primary medium of instruction or (b) suffiicent TOEFL or IELTS spreaking score or (c) advanced score on a Lehigh University oral interview.
 If further assessment is required, your department and you will be notified to schedule for one of the below assessments-TOPSS or OPI.

 TOPSS—Test of Pedagogical Speaking Skills—is a three-part test, scored on a 1-4 scale, to evaluate the English proficiency of international graduate students interested in becoming teaching assistants (TA minimum score to pass: 3.5).
-TOPSS assesses the speaking proficiency of TAs in a broad range of instructional contexts at Lehigh University.
+TOPSS assesses the speaking proficiency of GTAs in a broad range of instructional contexts at Lehigh University.
 Testing is coordinated between your department and ICAPE staff.
-The scores of this assessment can only be used for TA placements at Lehigh University and are not necessarily transferrable to other institutions.
-To assume a full range of TA duties, you will need to receive a score of at least 3.5.
-If you score below a 3.5, you must meet additional English language requirements and retake the test before working as a TA.
+The scores of this assessment can only be used for GTA placements at Lehigh University and are not necessarily transferrable to other institutions.
+To assume a full range of GTA duties, you will need to receive a score of at least 3.5.
+If you score below a 3.5, you must meet additional English language requirements and retake the test before working as a GTA.
 These requirements do not negate or replace the English language requirements in your graduate acceptance letter.
-If you do not plan to begin TA duties immediately, you can wait to complete the requirements.
+If you do not plan to begin GTA duties immediately, you can wait to complete the requirements.

 OPI--Oral Proficiency Interview--is a 30-minute interview (maximum) that serves as an alternative to TOPSS for some students, faculty, staff or new J-1 visa holders (TA minimum score: 3.5; J-1 scholar/researcher minimum score: 2.5).